-GUIDELINE-Boxes indicate important information that should definitely be considered and possibly communicated to participants ("key messages").
+GUIDELINE-Boxes indicate important information that should definitely be considered!

-- Sentences marked in black always refer to separate group work - > Green cursive font marks passages of text are examples of text passages to illustrate how key messages can be delivered.
-They only serve as demonstration to facilitate your own wording
+Sentences marked in black always refer to separate group work

-Normal upright writing marks content that can be conveyed in a general sense
+- > Green cursive font marks passages of text are examples of text passages to illustrate how key messages can be delivered.
+They only serve as demonstration to facilitate your own wording which is preferred. - > Normal upright writing marks content that can only be reproduced in the general sense